open-mmlab/mmengine/docs/en/design/evaluation.md

       """
   ```

 - **`compute_metrics()`** is used to calculate the metrics and return the metrics in a dictionary.
-This method has the following one parameter:
+This method has one parameter:

-  - `results`: list type, which holds the results of all batches of test data processed by the `process()` method
+  - `results`: list type, which holds the results of all batches of test data processed by the `process()` method.
 This method returns a dictionary that holds the names of the metrics and the corresponding values of the metrics.
 The function interface is defined as follows:

   ```python
   @abstractmethod